Corruption in Bolivia: Indicators, perceptions, and attitudes

-Transparency International's 2021 Corruption Perceptions Index gave Bolivia a score of 30 on a scale from 0 ("highly corrupt") to 100 ("highly clean").
-When ranked by score, Bolivia ranked number 128 among the 180 countries in the Index, where the country ranked number 1 is perceived to have the most honest public sector.
+Transparency International's 2024 Corruption Perceptions Index gave Bolivia a score of 28 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, Bolivia ranked 133rd among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among the countries of the Americas was 76, the average score was 42 and the worst score was 10.
+For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).

 Similarly, the World Bank gave Bolivia a score of 38.9 for corruption on the Worldwide Governance Indicators scale from 0 (worst) to 100 (best), a decline from 2007 (43.7) but an improvement over 2009 (29.2).
 From 2007 to 2011, 80% of citizens thought corruption had worsened or stayed constant.
 A 2010 report suggested that citizens’ perception of the level of public-sector corruption was worse than the actual scale of such corruption.
 Business executives, by contrast, saw the situation as having improved since 2009.

 Inhabitants of Bolivia tend to consider the state “hopelessly corrupt,” yet under Morales, paradoxically, have allowed it to control an ever-greater portion of the economy, greatly expanding opportunities for corruption.
 A 2015 report found that while Bolivians do not consider Morales personally corrupt, and re-elected him handily in October 2014, they do think there is more corruption than ever and that it is the fault of the government.

 There is a degree of tolerance toward government corruption in Bolivia, a belief that it is acceptable given the “good things” the government does for the people.
 Many Bolivians subscribe to the traditional belief that only a fool does not take advantage of every opportunity to enrich himself, whether illicitly or not; others believe that with the ascent of Morales, who is an indigenous person, it is now the turn of that group to reap the benefits of corruption as other groups have done before.
 Indeed, a belief in the importance of group identify, and consequently a tendency to embrace the attitudes of the collective, often trumps individual ethics in Bolivian society.